SujitSingh11/katacoda-scenarios/RBAC/step3.md

 ## Open new terminal

 Now we need to open a http server in a new tab.
-You can open a new terminal by clicking on the plus sign or execute the below code to open one.
+You can open a new terminal by clicking on the plus sign or execute the below code to open one
 `echo "Run in T2"`{{execute T3}}

 ## Run a python3 http server